Himalayan Singing Bowl Therapy

 If you are interested in making an appointment for a Himalayan bowl healing session, live or distance, please contact me through this website.

 I also offer Full spectrum Healing sessions combining use of the Himalayan bowls, crystals and Healing Touch.
-These are only available as live 1:1 sessions.
+These are available as live 1:1 or distance sessions .